In This Article

 Compensation of Guardians

-A guardian cannot simply take compensation.
-The guardian must petition the court, and the incapacitated person or their attorney can object to the amount.
-The court must approve any compensation.
+Important A guardian cannot simply take compensation.
+The guardian must petition the court for approval.
+The incapacitated person or their attorney can object to the amount.
+Court approval is required.

 Restrictions on Guardian Authority